romarcastro/defective-decoys/README.md

  Each must find all the defective computers on the other side of the laboratory to win the game.

 **Goal/Game Mechanics:** <br>
-At every turn, a player must find the defective computers on the opponent’s side.
+At every turn, a player must avoid the defective computers on the opponent’s side.
 But first, each player must plant their defective computers as decoys in the 4x4 computer laboratory.

 #  Development Team 👾
 <ul>